TheOdinProject/curriculum/rails_programming/introduction/preparing_for_deployment.md

 ### Step 2: Heroku CLI

 Activate your account from the email they sent you.
 Now, we'll install the Heroku command line so that we can interact with the Heroku service.
 We will use `curl` to download a script and run it to install the Heroku CLI.
-This script may ask for your `sudo` password, this is expected.
-Go ahead and type it in after running the command below.

 Run this command: